kesh-lang/kesh/examples.md

 --> [ name: 'Joe', hairy: false, walks: true, talks: true ]
 ```

-The bottom prototype is the unit type `#nothing` that only ever returns itself.
+The bottom prototype is the unit type `#nothing`, an object that only ever returns itself.

 Accessing a missing field will therefore not produce an error, but always return `#nothing`.